Volt-amps (VA) to Amps Conversion Calculator

 Convert volt-amps to amps by entering the power and voltage below.
-This also supports three-phase circuits, but calculates standard single-phase circuits by default.
+The calculator supports single-phase and three-phase circuits.

 How to Convert Volt-amperes to Amps

-Before we can convert volt-amps to amps we need to understand a little bit more about what these measurements are.
-A volt-ampere (VA) is a measure of the apparent electrical power while an amp (A) is a measure of electrical current.
+Before we can convert volt-amps to amps, we need to understand a little bit more about what these measurements are.
+A volt-ampere (VA) is a measure of the apparent electrical power, while an amp, or ampere, (A) is a measure of electrical current.

 Power = Voltage × Current

-Using the power formula as the starting point, by reversing the formula you can convert power in volt-amps to current in amps:
+Using the power formula as the starting point, by rearranging the formula, you can convert the apparent power in volt-amps to current in amps:

 For example, let’s find the amps for a single-phase electrical circuit with 1,800 volt-amps of power at 120 volts.

 So, a circuit with 1,800 volt-amps of apparent power at 120 volts has a current rating of 15 amps.

 You can use our amps to volt-amps calculator to reverse this conversion.

 How to Convert Volt-amps to Amps for Three-Phase Circuits